yutaplug/Aliucord/docs/userpfpbg/index.md

 - Use the `/bg` command in any channel that you can type in
 - Add the image/gif you want
 - Check `#userbg-log` to see if it has been accepted or not
-- Go to the plugin settings and click "Redownload databases"
+- When it's accepted go to the plugin settings and click "Redownload databases"
 - Restart Aliucord to see the changes